LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARKLS_MASSMEM_NULL* if the mass matrix solver memory was ``NULL``
       * *ARKLS_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** This routine must be called after the ARKLS mass matrix solver interface has been initialized through a call to :c:func:`ARKStepSetMassLinearSolver()`.
+      This routine must be called after the ARKLS mass matrix solver interface has been initialized through a call to :c:func:`ARKStepSetMassLinearSolver()`.

       Since there is no default difference quotient function for mass matrices, *mass* must be non-``NULL``.

-   The function type :c:func:`ARKLsMassFn()` is described in Section :numref:`Usage.ARKStep.UserSupplied`.
+      The function type :c:func:`ARKLsMassFn()` is described in :numref:`ARKODE.Usage.UserSupplied`.

 .. c:function:: int ARKStepSetLinearSolutionScaling(void* arkode_mem, booleantype onoff)

    Enables or disables scaling the linear system solution to account for a change in :math:`\gamma` in the linear system.
-For more details see Section :numref:`SUNLinSol.Lagged_matrix`.
+For more details see :numref:`SUNLinSol.Lagged_matrix`.

    **Arguments:**